-Make sure you also read our guide to using voice commands on your Android Wear smartwatch.
+Make sure you also read our guide to using voice commands on your Wear smartwatch.

-Apps are installed through your phone (and the regular Google Play store).
-Apps that have Wear compatibility will either link up with your smartwatch and offer you control options (such as navigating your Spotify tracks or getting turn-by-turn directions from Google Maps) or present to you a mini app within the watch itself.
-Runkeeper is a good example of this; it provides a nice tracking UI for when you're out on a jog.
+On Wear OS devices running original software (i.e. not Wear 2.0), apps were installed through your phone and the regular Google Play store.
+Apps that have Wear compatibility either linked up with your smartwatch and offered you control options (such as navigating your Spotify tracks or getting turn-by-turn directions from Google Maps) or presented to you a mini app within the watch itself.
+Runkeeper was a good example of this; it provides a nice tracking UI for when you're out on a jog.

-You may have heard about Android Wear 2.0, Android Wear 5.1 or even Android Wear Marshmallow; but none of these were official monikers… until recently, at least.
+You may have heard about Wear 2.0, Wear 5.1 or even Wear Oreo; but none of these were official monikers… until recently, at least.

-The first Android Wear update added GPS support for the platform, meaning that you could go running and track your stats without the need for smartphone tethering with a compatible app – if your watch has GPS connectivity that is; currently that means just the Sony Smartwatch 3 and the Moto 360 Sport, though the Polar M600 will also boast GPS when it launches later this year.
+The first ever Wear update added GPS support for the platform, meaning that you could go running and track your stats without the need for smartphone tethering with a compatible app – if your watch has GPS connectivity that is.

 A second update also arrived in December 2014, adding support for downloadable watch faces, making it much easier for devs to offer up designs and, more importantly, it's now a doddle for users to grab new designs.